 - 2 egg yolks

 - 1⅔ cup whole milk

 - ½ cup heavy cream (+ 2 tbsp)

 - 5 tablespoon sugar

 Make the Caramel Syrup (microwave):

 - Mix sugar and water in a heat-proof bowl, and nuke in the microwave for 3 minutes (depends on the power of your microwave) or until the sugar turned in golden color.

-- It took me 3 1/2 minutes to get that amber color, by then, you quickly add 2 tbsp of water into the sugar syrup and give it a quick stir.
+- It took me 3 ½ minutes to get that amber color, by then, you quickly add 2 tablespoon of water into the sugar syrup and give it a quick stir.
 Set aside and allow to cool.